-07 Dec Agenda: Lobular Advocacy Boot Camp May 14
+07 Dec Agenda: Lobular Advocacy Boot Camp Rescheduled

 Lobular Advocate Boot Camp will be a day of learning tailored to patients, caregivers and others interested in learning about lobular breast cancer and how they can help advance lobular research and educate others about this disease.
 During the day-long boot camp, advocates will learn about lobular breast cancer, lobular breast cancer research and different ways they can get involved in effective advocacy to advance research and educate about lobular breast disease.
-Learn more about advocacy bootcamp and REGISTER for Advocate Boot Camp or the full ILC2020 symposium.
+Learn more about advocacy bootcamp and REGISTER for Advocate Boot Camp or the full #Lobular2020 symposium.
 Learn more about Breast Cancer Advocacy.
+See the full agenda for the Symposium.

 In the morning sessions, advocates will obtain a basic knowledge of biology, treatment and research